vgthecoder/foodtruckapi/README.md

 * ✅ Exotic  : 31/31
 * ❌ Secret  : 9/??

-Contact me via the issues page of this repo.
+You can contact me via the issues page of this repo.

 Thank you, [@kroften4](https://github.com/kroften4) for adding and organizing the recipes!